Lance joined the Bones Brigade in 1984, and was the only Brigade member to have come from another team (Variflex) as an established Pro.

 2012 marks the 20th anniversary of his Vans signature pro model The Half Cab.
 It is considered to be one of the most copied and longest lasting shoe designs in skateboarding.
 Steve was also one of the first skaters to be sponsored by a shoe manufacturer, pioneering a formula for financial success that continues to this day.

 CAB continues to skate, compete and win masters division skate contests around the world, to play music with his friends, and generate paintings for his art fans.
 Steve has many pro models with Powell-Peralta Skateboards and continues to live in the San Jose, CA, area with his wife Rachael.
-Steve is sponsored by Powell-Peralta, VANS, Independent Trucks, Bones Wheels, and Jimmy'z.
+Steve is sponsored by Powell-Peralta, VANS, Independent Trucks, Bones Bearings, and Jimmy'z.

 In 2010, Steve Caballero was inducted into the Skateboarding Hall of Fame in Simi Valley, California.

 Rodney grew up in Florida, where he learned to skateboard at 10 years old.
 As he progressed, he became completely obsessed with skating, and developed a ground breaking string of new freestyle oriented tricks, completely by himself.
 This caught the eye of Tim Scroggs, one of the earliest Bones Brigade members, who was also from Florida.
 Tim got Stacy Peralta, his team manager and mentor, to watch Rodney, which immediately got him on the amateur team in 1980.